 Program continues to expand with reverse job fairs in April, May

 CHARLESTON, W.Va. — Students ready for careers will set up booths and welcome prospective employers in a series of Reverse Job Fairs to be held across the state.
-The West Virginia Development Office’s Apprenticeship In Motion program will stage the Reverse Job Fairs at Career Technical Education Centers in April and May.
+The West Virginia Department of Economic Development’s Apprenticeship In Motion program will stage the Reverse Job Fairs at Career Technical Education Centers in April and May.

-“Reverse Job Fairs are a spin on the traditional job fair where Career Technical Education Simulated Workplace students will setup industry specific program booths to showcase their technical skills, portfolios, and talents to employers who are looking to hire skilled workers,” said Sharon Adams, Workforce Development Manager for the West Virginia Development Office.
+“Reverse Job Fairs are a spin on the traditional job fair where Career Technical Education Simulated Workplace students will setup industry specific program booths to showcase their technical skills, portfolios, and talents to employers who are looking to hire skilled workers,” said Sharon Adams, Workforce Development Manager for the West Virginia Department of Economic Development.

 Apprenticeships combine classroom instruction and paid on-the-job training to teach high-skill or in-demand occupations.
 You can watch an overview of the AIM program here.

 The Apprenticeship In Motion (AIM) program promotes registered apprenticeship in West Virginia, with particular emphasis on nontraditional industries such as health care, manufacturing, high-tech, information technology, cyber security, logistics, tourism and hospitality.

 “Since launching the AIM initiative, our team has engaged with more than 400 small business owners, company representatives and other critical workforce development partners in the Mountain State,” said Adams.
 “AIM helps expand the apprenticeship model in West Virginia and close the gap for our diversifying workforce.”

 To continue to build out programs, AIM and the West Virginia Department of Education are partnering to host the series of Reverse Job Fairs.